The 25 Best Meats to Smoke: From Beginner to Expert

 Lamb leg recipes:

-9. Spatchcock Whole Turkey
+9. Spatchcock Turkey

 Spatchcocking makes for faster cook times and greater absorption of delicious smoky flavor.
-Check out our top tips for smoking a whole turkey in just a few hours for a tasty family meal that’s quick and easy.

-10. Spatchcock Chicken
+10. Whole Spatchcock Chicken

 Just like spatchcocked turkey, spatchcocked whole chicken yields wonderful results when cooked on your smoker.

-Ignore any advice that says to smoke chicken at lower temperatures as this results in rubbery skin.
+Ignore any advice that says to smoke chicken at lower temperatures, as this results in rubbery skin.

 Chicken recipes: